timmcginley/41936/Assignments/D.md

 <hr>

 ## D2 Consultant Reports

+A4: Maximum 30 pages + appendixes
+A3: Maximum 20 pages + appendixes

+File name: D_Report_TeamXX_SubY
+Please check the subjects for information on the required contents for the subject reports.

 These will be submitted some days before the final presentation to give the review panel the opportunity to review your proposals and ask deeper questions based on your work.
-Links to the requirements for each consultant can be foudn below
+Links to the requirements for each consultant can be found below

 * [Architecture Report](/Subjects/Architecture#d-consultant-report)
 * [Strcuture Report](/Subjects/Architecture#d-consultant-report)